 regulations or other refusals to grant licenses by local authority or UK government

 outbreak of infectious or notifiable disease & imposition of quarantine (e.g. COVID-19 or similar)

 In the event that we have to cancel the expedition without any work having been delivered, then we will provide a full refund of any money that has already been paid.
-If work has been delivered, such as any separate Planning Workshops, then we will deduct the cost of this activity from the amount refunded.
+If work has been delivered, then we will deduct the cost of this activity from the amount refunded.
 If the expedition is rescheduled to a different date, then your booking and any money paid will be transferred to the new dates.